Altalena Affair: Confrontation with the IDF

 The ultimatum was made, according to Even, "in order not to give the Irgun commander time for lengthy considerations and to gain the advantage of surprise."
 Begin did not respond.
 Claiming he needed more time, he drove to Netanya to consult directly with government leaders.
 A standoff between the IDF and Irgun members at the beach ensued as a UN observation plane circled overhead and recorded the incident.
 Failing to reach an accord, Begin returned to the beach and conferred with his officers.
-As evening began, rifle fire broke out.
-Which side fired first is a matter of dispute.
-Hillel Kook, an eyewitness, claimed it was the Irgun, which fired shots towards the sea to demonstrate their will to resist.
+As evening began, rifle fire broke out; which side fired first is a matter of dispute.
+Hillel Kook, an eyewitness, claimed it was the Irgun, which fired shots toward the sea to demonstrate their will to resist.
 As the fighting began, Begin fled to the Altalena in a rowboat, under fire from the corvettes offshore, and Captain Fein maneuvered the Altalena to shield Begin, enabling him to board safely.
-On shore, the Irgun fighters were forced to surrender.
-The IDF suffered two dead and six wounded, while the Irgun suffered six dead and eighteen wounded.
+On shore, the Irgun fighters were compelled to surrender.
+The IDF suffered two dead and six wounded, while the Irgun suffered six dead and 18 wounded.
 In order to prevent further bloodshed, the residents of Kfar Vitkin initiated negotiations between Yaakov Meridor (Begin's deputy) and Dan Even which ended in a general ceasefire and the transfer of the weapons on shore to the local IDF commander.

 Meanwhile, Begin ordered the Altalena to sail to Tel Aviv, where there were more Irgun supporters.
-At 9:35 pm, the Altalena began cruising towards Tel Aviv.
+At 9:35 p.m., the Altalena began cruising toward Tel Aviv.
 Many Irgun members, who had joined the IDF earlier that month, left their bases and assembled on the beach.
 Rumors began circulating that the Irgun was planning a military coup.

 According to the book Altalena by journalist and political analyst Shlomo Nakdimon, Ben-Gurion instructed the Israeli Air Force to sink the ship on the high seas, long before it approached the shore.
 This would have resulted in much greater loss of life aboard.
 Gordon Levett, a Mahal volunteer pilot, wrote in his book Flying Under Two Flags that Heiman Shamir, deputy commander of the Air Force, tried to convince non-Jewish pilot volunteers to attack the ship.
 However, three pilots refused to participate in the mission, one of them saying, "You can kiss my foot.
 I did not lose four friends and fly 10,000 miles in order to bomb Jews."